 Better go with size up.
 You know, there are three sizes for you to select: Small (51-55 cm), Medium (55-59 cm), and Large (59-63 cm).
 If your skull size is exactly 55 cm, you should choose Medium, because this helmet is adjustable so you can adjust it to a smaller size and make it fit.
 Likewise, if your skull size is exactly 59 cm, go with Large.

 What are the best alternatives to Smith Vantage MIPS?

 Here are a few that you may like:

-Smith Vantage MIPS Helmet offers great protection, all head fit, adjustable and high effective ventilation.
+Smith Vantage MIPS Helmet offers great protection, all head fit, adjustable and highly effective ventilation.
 It can keep you warm and comfortable all day.
-Besides, it also cares skiers who have the need for phone calls, audio and videos during skiing by offering the audio and action camera compatibility.
+Besides, it also cares for skiers who have the need for phone calls, audio, and videos during skiing by offering audio and action camera compatibility.